-Dr. Dave’s additional roles at Children’s National include Course Director of the Development Seminar Series for first year Child and Adolescent Psychiatry Fellows, Site Supervisor for Saint Elizabeth’s and Howard University 3rd year Adult Psychiatry Residents in the Outpatient Psychiatry Department, Site Coordinator for Elective and Volunteer Observerships for the Department of Psychiatry and Behavioral Sciences and outpatient consultant to Special Immunology Services.
+Dr. Dave’s additional roles at Children’s National include Course Director of the Development Seminar Series for first year Child and Adolescent Psychiatry Fellows, Site Supervisor for Saint Elizabeth’s and Howard University 3rd year Adult Psychiatry Residents in the Outpatient Psychiatry Department, Site Coordinator for Elective and Volunteer Observerships for the Department of Psychiatry and Behavioral Sciences and outpatient consultant to the HIV Prevention and Treatment Program.

 Dr. Dave attended undergraduate at University of Wisconsin-Madison, where he graduated with a double major in molecular biology and English-creative writing.
 He received his medical degree from the Medical College of Wisconsin in Milwaukee, Wisconsin.
 He completed his adult psychiatry training at Georgetown University Hospital, including a year as chief resident.
 He continued his training in the Child and Adolescent Psychiatry training program at the Johns Hopkins Hospital in Baltimore, Maryland, where he also spent one year as chief resident.